All Episodes

 They have told us some pretty astonishing things about an opening of the system.

-Now, as I was reading the tea leaves, you know, literally looking at that in the context of the last 16 years of this journey we've been on, Suddenly I get the news today that this new spacecraft suddenly has gone missing.
+Now, as I was reading the tea leaves, you know, literally looking at that in the context of the last 16 years of this journey we've been on, suddenly I get the news today that this new spacecraft suddenly has gone missing.

 I know, incredible.

-Well, if there's a deep black group that is determined at all costs to keep us from knowing what's there, and there's a larger circle of people who don't think we're ready, but now they begin to think that maybe it's time to get us ready, then there's an intense competition between these two groups, and the only avenue left for the deep black group might be to take the new spacecraft offline, because the technology would be such It would be hard to keep the new pictures from the honest guys.
+Well, if there's a deep black group that is determined at all costs to keep us from knowing what's there, and there's a larger circle of people who don't think we're ready, but now they begin to think that maybe it's time to get us ready, then there's an intense competition between these two groups, and the only avenue left for the deep black group might be to take the new spacecraft offline because the technology would be such that it would be hard to keep the new pictures from the honest guys.

-So you can imagine, into the pot, if we can throw a major motion picture done by a major motion picture studio.
+So you can imagine into the pot if we can throw a major motion picture done by a major motion picture studio.

 I agree.

-Run by a guy who's an Art Bell fan!
+Run by a guy who's an Art Bell fan.

 No, I absolutely agree.

-To see to it that this one hits the old fertilizer can before it ever starts.
+And I wonder how much pressure behind the scenes there will be to see to it that this one hits the old fertilizer can before it ever.

 We know we've done it on the Miami Circle, and there's stunning new developments there, which we don't have time to get to tonight, but we will in the next few days.